siemens/pydcc/CONTRIBUTING.md

 We appreciate any contributions, so please use the [Forking Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow).

-For fast feedback, before submiting your contribution execute the unit test and make sure it was passed successfully.
-However, the test will be executed in the GitLab pipeline after commiting to any branch including master.
+For fast feedback, before submitting your contribution execute the unit test and ensure it was passed successfully.
+However, the test will be executed in the GitLab pipeline after committing to any branch, including the master.
 ```bash
 cd tests
 pytest --cov=dcc unit_test.py